Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Helps to create 'ggplot2' charts in the style used by the National Road Safety Observatory (ONSV).
 The package includes functions to customize 'ggplot2' objects with new theme and colors.

-STMotif — by Heraldo Borges, a year ago
+STMotif — by Heraldo Borges, 2 years ago

 Discovery of Motifs in Spatial-Time Series